 The darling buds of France—her raging Muslim youths—conjure a skit from the “Life of Brian,” John Cleese’s parody of Judea under Rome.
 Reg and his band of anti-Roman rebels are debating the merits and demerits of the enemy.
 A Jew doesn’t embark on a project without a good dialectical session.
 So, “What have the Romans ever done for us?” asks Reg.
 “The aqueduct,” one rebel ventures.
 A second says, “Sanitation, remember what the city used to be like?”
 A third praises the roads.
 A fourth, the public baths.
 Exacerbated by the growing list of Roman improvements, rebel-in-chief Reg responds: “All right, but apart from the sanitation, the medicine, education, wine, public order, irrigation, roads, a fresh water system, and public health, what have the Romans ever done for us?”

-What have the French ever done for “les beurs,” now rioting in 300 French cities and towns, having destroyed more than 6,000 cars, burned busses, businesses, shops, schools, police stations, libraries; beaten bystanders, and snuffed out at least one life?
+What have the French ever done for “les beurs,” now rioting in 300 French cities and towns, having destroyed more than 6,000 cars, burned buses, businesses, shops, schools, police stations, libraries; beaten bystanders, and snuffed out at least one life?

 They’ve replaced the mud huts of their ancestors with subsidized housing and modern plumbing, given them schools, job-training institutes, cradle-to-crypt welfare, and, my personal favorite, the Musée du Louvre.